-- Students entering the BS in Early Childhood Education program with an Associate in Arts degree will complete 18 credit hours in lower level early childhood education technical courses and 42 credit hours in upper-division early childhood education core courses.
+- Students entering the BS in Early Childhood Education program with an Associate of Arts degree will complete 18 credit hours in lower-division early childhood education technical courses and 42 credit hours in upper-division early childhood education core courses.

 Please see the Program Pathways table for clarification.

 Teacher candidates in the Early Childhood Education program will engage in rigorous courses that integrate strategies for teaching English language learners and infusing literacy instruction across content areas appropriate for young learners.
 In addition, candidates will complete courses designed to develop knowledge of STEM content and the robust instructional skills needed to engage and excite children during the formative years of early learning.
 Polk State’s Bachelor of Science in Early Childhood Education program integrates theory with teaching practice to produce teachers who will spark imaginations and ignite the future.

 The complete Degree Planner with a list of courses and the recommended program sequence can be downloaded here.